TECOFASH

 Planet, people, profit

 The triple bottom line illustrates that if an organization is only focused on profit—ignoring people and the planet—it cannot account for the full cost of doing business and thus will not succeed long term.
 This is because an Excel sheet with profit and losses does not represent the full picture of the company’s impact.
 It ignores the influence on almost all the related stakeholders such as employees, customers, suppliers, the community, and the natural environment.
 Therefore, Elkington’s idea is to expand business success metrics to include three bottom lines: contributions to environmental health, social well-being, and a just economy.
-Thhttps://sustain.wisconsin.edu/sustainability/triple-bottom-line/ese thee are called “3Ps”: planet, people, and profit.
+These are called “3Ps”: planet, people, and profit.

 See the video to uncover the relationship and dependencies between the social, the environmental, and the economic.

-TECOFASH – activities and results
+TECOFASH – activities

 Elkington’s notion of a sustainable business success measure will be the reference point for the activities and materials the TECOFASH consortium is going to produce.
 We will deliver a research-based e-learning platform for young and experienced entrepreneurs which will help them reskill and transform their business toward sustainable and digitally advanced business.
 The training programme is oriented towards the following:

-• Connecting the companies from the fashion and textile sector with the younger generation, and attracting new talented workforce to this industry,
+• Connecting the companies from the fashion and textile sector with the younger generation, and attracting a new talented workforce to this industry,

 • Linking representatives from the sector with training experts,